lorendoyle/CLIM680-project/clims_anoms.md

 ![z500_monthly_clim](https://user-images.githubusercontent.com/114028135/204885128-d4e34159-c0e5-485e-ba78-ce089e25e05b.png)

 We can see the average of the height contours in August is relatively high, and by October, we start to see lower height contours move in.
-I dont know why though.

 # Anomalies Used to Calculate Percentiles

 I decided to plot the 95 Percentiles for surface temperature, precipitation, and 500 hPa geopotential height, and the 5 Percentiles for surface temperature and 500 hPa geopotential height to show if theres any extremes we can identify.
 5 percentile is not calculated for precipitation because the precipitation can't be negative, and so the lowest it could be is 0 mm/day, which isn't really indicative of anything.

 # 95 Percentile Yearly Anomalies
 ![ts_95_anoms](https://user-images.githubusercontent.com/114028135/204880613-bff175fd-770e-43be-995d-e471a21d7092.png)
 ![precip_95_anoms_year](https://user-images.githubusercontent.com/114028135/204883838-e3c297e8-018d-402e-8f8d-0ae6359ff1d1.png)